 4. You’re more likely to get sick when you have your period.
 Because Mother Nature has a mean sense of humor, there’s some research that suggests your immune system declines when you’re menstruating, according to Dr. Braun.
 A 2012 Spanish study suggests that this is your body’s way of ensuring that sperm survive inside your body long enough to fertilize an egg.
 While this could be good news if you’re trying to get pregnant, it also means that you could be more susceptible to the cold virus along with fungal infections and STIs around this time.

 5. Heavy periods can be a sign of anemia.
-If you routinely bleed through a pad in an hour, experience nighttime bleeding that requires you to get up and change your pad or tampon multiple times, bleed for longer than seven days, or regularly feel tired and sluggish, you should see your doctor because you may be deficient in iron.
+If you routinely bleed through menstrual pads in an hour, experience nighttime bleeding that requires you to get up and change your pads or tampons multiple times, bleed for longer than seven days, or regularly feel tired and sluggish, you should see your doctor because you may be deficient in iron.
 In fact, a 2014 Finnish study that examined 236 women with heavy bleeding found that 27 percent of them were anemic and 60 percent were iron deficient.
 (The risk also tends to be higher in vegans and vegetarians.)
 While the sample size of the study was admittedly fairly small, the study’s authors strongly recommended that doctors should screen women with heavy periods for iron deficiencies.
 In most cases, anemia can be treated with iron supplements and dietary changes.

 6. Different seasons can affect your period.
 According to Donnica Moore, MD and president of the New Jersey-based health education and communications firm, Sapphire Women’s Health Group, periods tend to be heavier and last longer during winter, though she says it’s unclear why.
 It makes sense though — seasonal changes are known to affect your mood or levels of depression, so it’s not far-fetched to think they could impact your menstrual cycle as well.